NeuroBridge/api-json-schema/README.md

 ## the Schema

-The JSON schema is the default export from the file [./schema.js](./schema.js).
+The JSON schema is a named export from the file [./schema.js](./schema.js).

 ## Running this Script